m0rp43us/JobApplier/README.md

       ```bash
       cp config.sample.py config.py
       ```
-    - Edit `config.py` to add your LinkedIn, Indeed, and other job board credentials.
+    - Edit `config.py` to add your LinkedIn, Indeed, Glassdoor, and Welcome to the Jungle credentials.

 5. **Run the Bot**:
     ```bash